-Improved techniques have made bleeding after surgery much less common than it once was, says Fran Griffin, RRT, MPA, a director at the Institute for Healthcare Improvement in Cambridge, Mass.
+Improved techniques have made bleeding after surgery much less common than it once was.

 However, you still need to be aware of the risk.
 Here are some tips for prevention:

 - Show your doctors all the medicines you take.
 When you're in the doctor's office, it's easy to forget the names of your medications.
-So here's a simple solution: Stick every drug you use -- and we mean every one, including prescriptions, over-the-counters, and supplements, including any vitamins, teas, or homeopathic medications -- in a bag and bring them to the doctor's office or the hospital.
+So here's a simple solution: Bring every drug and supplement you use -- prescriptions, over-the-counters, vitamins, teas, homeopathic medications -- to the doctor's office or the hospital.
 That way, your doctor can see exactly what you're taking and at what dose.

 - Don't assume that over-the-counter drugs, homeopathic, or natural medications are harmless.
-People often think that common drugs, like aspirin or ibuprofen, couldn't have any serious risks because they're sold without a prescription.
+People often think that common drugs like aspirin or ibuprofen can't have any serious risks because they're sold without a prescription.
 In fact, both of these medications can increase your risk of bleeding after surgery.
 Garlic supplementation or extensive dietary garlic intake has also been associated with an increased bleeding tendency.

 - Before surgery, tell your doctor if you've had uncontrolled bleeding after surgery before.
 The biggest predictor for bleeding after surgery is having bled after surgery -- even minor surgery -- in the past.
 So make sure your doctor knows if you've had this problem.
 If you have, he or she may recommend that you bank some blood before surgery as a precaution.

 - Ask for a blood test.
-If you have any concerns that your may have a tendency to bleed easily or that your blood count is low, ask to have it tested before undergoing surgery, Griffin tells WebMD.
+If you have any concerns that you may have a tendency to bleed easily or that your blood count is low, ask to have it tested before undergoing surgery, Griffin tells WebMD.